Skip to article frontmatterSkip to article content

 1. Look for the cluster you want to access - there is one cluster per directory inside config/clusters.

-2. Run deployer use-cluster-credentials CLUSTER_NAME from the terminal, and this will authenticate you to the correct kubernetes cluster!
+2. Run deployer use-cluster-credentials $CLUSTER_NAME from the terminal, and this will authenticate you to the correct kubernetes cluster!

 Test that you’ve been correctly authenticated by running kubectl get node, which should list the nodes in the kubernetes cluster selected.